Pursuing Wonder, Knowledge & Love

 History: Bluebonnet Scholars offers history on a rotating three-year cycle with studies synchronized across Forms 1 through 4 (grades K through 12th) so that all students are studying the same time period together.

-For Form 1a (grade 1), students will follow a gentle, living books approach to ancient history in 2023-2024, incorporating material from The Jesus Storybook Bible and various living picture books that help ancient civilizations come to life in the imaginations of young students.
+For Form 1a (grade 1), students will follow a gentle, living books approach to history in 2024-2025, incorporating various living picture books that help medieval history come to life in the imaginations of young students.

 For Form 1b (grades 2 to 3), the history spines are as follows: